 A pretty common concern I hear from parents is that their child loses control over their emotions and can go from 0 to 100 very quickly.
 Parents often want to know how to help their child regulate their emotions.

 Not surprisingly, many parents struggle with this same problem too.
-My approach is to first help parents and children understand what is happening in their brains when their emotions take over and why, before we can start exploring strategies to address this issue.
+My approach is to first help parents and children understand what is happening in their brains when their emotions take over and why this happens, before we can start exploring strategies to address this issue.

-When our emotions, such as anger and anxiety, run high and feel overwhelming, we tend to react impulsively without thinking things through.
-That is, for both children and adults alike, the same “fight-flight-freeze-faint” (4Fs) response is triggered when faced with perceived threats and dangers (whether they are real or imagined).
+When our emotions, such as anger and anxiety, run high and feel overwhelming, we tend to react impulsively (as a way of coping) and without thinking things through.
+That is, for both children and adults alike, the same “fight-flight-freeze-faint” (4Fs) response is triggered when faced with any possible threats and dangers (whether they are real or imagined).

 We all need to learn how to calm ourselves and bring our thinking brains back online in order to be able to make good choices.